 - Not watering too much as it may cause rot & cracking

-- Rainbow sprinkle the base so it's just moist
+- Rainbow sprinkle the base so it's just moist, not wet

 - Feed P & K during flowering & fruiting stage